 - If you know that you are able to fund your repayment upon graduation. – Means able to secure a proper job upon graduation.

-- If not, you can always take a gap-year to work and save for your education, this is one of the most common practice here in Singapore.
+- If not, you can always take a gap year to work and save for your education, this is one of the most common practices here in Singapore.

 - Credit Cards 0% monthly instalment

 If you happen to have S$30K with you, first of all, congratulations, you are able to pay your school fees in one lump sum!
 Should you or should you not take up this tuition fee loan?